 Visit United Airlines' website for more information.

 - No change fees for customers to change their flight.
-All you have to do is cancel your flight within 10 minutes of departure, and use those funds for future travel within a year from the original purchase date.
+All you have to do is cancel your flight within 10 minutes of departure, and use those funds for future travel through September 7, 2022.

 Visit Southwest's website for more information.